 Inflatable kayaks are typically made from tough and durable drop-stitch fabric.
 Drop stitch construction makes them able to withstand high inflation pressures and provides a decent level of puncture resistance.

-Inflatables are generally made of either PVC or Hypalon (polyurethane).
+Like rafts and catarafts, inflatables are generally made of either PVC or Hypalon (polyurethane).

 PVC is inexpensive, fairly easy to patch, and can be cheaply “welded” together during construction.
 However, it’s not very resistant to UV damage, abrasion, or extreme temperatures.
 This means you’ll need to store it away from direct sunlight and make sure it’s coated in a UV protective spray.